 Using the Lathe

 Description: Hive member Brad Walsh will be doing an introduction to using the metal lathe.
 Learn what it does and how it can be used.
 Maybe you can even mill threads on a bolt!
-A small (10$) donation is requested to cover the cost of materials (aluminum chunk).
+A small ($5) donation is requested to cover the cost of materials (aluminum piece and carbide insert).

 Both Events require basic machine safety gear